 Winter weather can play havoc on your skin – dryness, chapped lips and dull skin are just a few aspects you might encounter during the colder months.
 So, how can you effectively transition your bathroom cabinet for the winter months?
 Here are a few handy tips on how to prepare for a winter skincare routine.

 Transitioning to a winter skincare routine doesn’t mean you need to buy a whole new skincare stash.
 In fact, you only really need to make a couple of changes.
 First, you need to ensure that you’re using a gentle cleanser – one that won’t strip the skin of its natural oils.
 Cleansers aimed at sensitive skin are a great option for all skin types as they will remove makeup, impurities and oil without being too harsh.
 For toner, use a calming, hydrating mist or liquid and follow with a hydrating serum.

 Serum is highly effective as it penetrates the deeper layers of the skin.
 Even oily skin types can become dehydrated in winter – oiliness doesn’t mean your skin is hydrated.
 It actually means your skin could be lacking moisture so make sure you don’t skip on hydration.

 Finally, use a good moisturiser.
-If you tend to suffer with dry skin all year round, use a nourishing moisturiser that will hydrate, smooth and soothe.
+If you tend to suffer from dry skin all year round, use a nourishing moisturiser that will hydrate, smooth and soothe.
 Oily and combination skin types can use a lighter texture.

 What to add

 Using a facial oil can be highly effective in winter.
 This could be a pre-cleansing oil or a serum/oil or used in place of your regular moisturiser.
-Oils helps to keep moisture locked in, alleviate dullness and dry patches, as well as soothe any irritation.
+Oils help to keep moisture locked in, alleviate dullness and dry patches, as well as soothe any irritation.

 Finally, for lips, use a rich lip balm.
 This will aid soreness, chapping and dryness.
 You can re-apply throughout the day or use in the evening as an overnight treat.